designedmind/2017/introduction.md

 over time in the light of further sensory input or processing.

 Dennett's theory is profound, but many find it extremely unsatisfying.
-The most common criticism is that by accounting only for function, or behaviour, the scope of Dennett's theory necessarily excludes the key phenomenon in need of explanation, namely the fact that _it is like something_ to be me.
+The most common criticism, articulated by David Chalmers among others, is that by accounting only for function, or behaviour, the scope of Dennett's theory necessarily excludes the key phenomenon in need of explanation, namely the fact that _it is like something_ to be me.
 At best Dennett's theory may explain the "observable" aspects of consciousness, such as verbal reports, having little if anything to say about our inner, private lives.

 I have a lot of sympathy with this objection.
 It does indeed seem that Dennett neglects the central mystery, namely how matter comes to have subjective experience.
 Nevertheless, I believe it is possible to use the core ingredients of Dennett's theory to explain this apparently mystery purely in terms of function and behaviour.
 To do so requires looking at Dennett's multiple drafts model in a new way.

 Dennett himself seems unable to make this move because of his well-meaning but ultimately misguided wariness of Cartesian thinking.
 On